 Not all curing formulae are exactly the same, but they differ only slightly from each other.
-Measurements must be carefully taken to get the correct results.
+Measurements must be carefully taken to get the correct and safe results.
 Click HERE to learn more about basic cure.
 It may seem tedious.
 Keep in mind that proper curing kills not only common bacteria, but botulism as well.
 Once you learn basic curing formulae, it becomes very habitual.

 Curing the Duck Breast

 Our duck breast weight 1.75lb./.8Kg., so, according to the formula above and in the linked article, we will need 1.75 TABLESPOONS of the curing mix.
 Tablespoons used on our dinner table are larger than measured tablespoons.
 Buy yourself a set of measuring spoons.

 Wet brines are calculated differently, so do not attempt to translate directly.

 Apply the carefully measured cure to the duck breast, and massage it in, as shown below.
 Gloves are an excellent idea.
 Wash your hands well afterwards, regardless.
 Seal the duck in a plastic bag, but do not vacuum.
 Vacuuming can actually retard the curing process.

 Allow the duck breast to cure for one week.
 The cure must be allowed to fully penetrate the meat from surface to center.